Routine Breast Screening

 Baseline Breast Screening

-Every woman has a unique thermal heat pattern - it is as unique as a fingerprint.
-The first scan provides the baseline of your unique "thermal signature".
-Because thermal imaging looks for change over time, it is essential that a stable baseline be established within a 3-4 month period following the first scan.
-This subsequent session assures that the thermal patterns remain unchanged.
-Once a stable baseline is established, it will be used for comparisons to all future scans so that the most subtle of tissue changes can be identified.
+Every woman has a unique thermal heat pattern.
+It is as unique as her fingerprint.
+Because thermal imaging looks for change over time, it is essential that a stable baseline be established.
+This requires two sets of image be taken within a 3-4 month period.
+This helps to assure that the breast tissue is unchanged and remains stable.
+Once a baseline is established, it will then be used for comparison to all future scans so that the most subtle of tissue changes can be identified.

 Early detection is critical and can make the difference between a complete recovery and a shortened lifetime.
 If you have a breast concern and need urgent screening, we will make you a priority.